Pilots Split Over FAA Chief's Claims On Boeing 737 Max Training

 They did not seem to know how to handle a system, called MCAS, that was forcing their planes into a nosedive.

-At a hearing last week, Sen. Ted Cruz, R-Texas., chairman of the aviation subcommittee of the Senate Commerce Committee, pressed for answers from Daniel Elwell, the acting chief of the Federal Aviation Administration.
+At a hearing last week, Sen. Ted Cruz, R-Texas, chairman of the aviation subcommittee of the Senate commerce committee, pressed for answers from Daniel Elwell, the acting chief of the Federal Aviation Administration.

 "There's nothing in the pilot training about the MCAS system adjusting the nose of the plane downward and how to compensate for that in the event of a malfunctioning sensor," Cruz said.
 "Is that accurate, that the training does not include that?"